DouglasdeMoura/natural-forms/packages/input/README.md

 ### Label

 The `label` element that should be used to describe the input.
-It's text is used to generate the `input`'s `id` and `name` attributes.
+Its text is used to generate the `input`'s `id` and `name` attributes.

 Accepts all props of a `label` element.